-A dripping tap can be caused by many causes, from a broken washer to a worn-out o ring.
-And the best part is, with a few simple steps and a trip to your local hardware store, you can fix a leaking tap yourself.
+A dripping tap can be caused by many things, from a broken washer to a worn-out o-ring.
+The best part is that you can fix a leaking tap with a few simple steps and a trip to your local hardware store.

-Let’s dive into the step-by-step process of fixing a leaking tap and troubleshooting common issues to put an end to those troublesome leaky taps!
+Let?s explore the step-by-step process of fixing a leaking tap and troubleshooting common issues to eliminate those troublesome leaky taps!

 Understanding Tap Leaks: Signs and Causes